Integrate a Bot with an Identity Provider

 openssl rsa -in sign-private.pem -outform PEM -pubout -out sign-public.pem

-Add the keys to your project and list their paths in your application.yaml file.
+Add the keys to your project and list their paths in your `application.yaml` file.
 We will also disable the BDK's datafeed since this server will initiate calls from HTTP endpoints rather than Symphony Messaging events.

 bdk: